Lambertain/codex-aura/CONTRIBUTING.md

    - Reference to any related issues
 6. **Wait** for review and address any feedback

+## Issue Templates

+We use GitHub issue templates to ensure consistent and complete bug reports and feature requests.
+When creating an issue, please use the appropriate template:

+- **Bug Report**: For reporting bugs and unexpected behavior
+- **Feature Request**: For proposing new features or enhancements
+- **Documentation**: For documentation improvements or corrections

 ## Reporting Issues

 When reporting bugs or requesting features: